pauljgonzalez/ODIN-RockPaperScissors/README.md

 Lessons Learned: How JavaScript manipulates HTML and how to use it.
 How to dynamically update webpages.
 How to add logic and if statements to detect a winner.
+How to handle git merging and when its best to use it.